 Ocean travel provides a different perspective on Greenland's vastness.
 Nuuk is a popular port of call for international cruise ships, especially during the summer months.

 Nuuk's public transport is managed by Nuup Bussii, consisting solely of a bus network.
-This system aids smooth movement within the city and its immediate suburbs.
+This method aids smooth movement within the city and its immediate suburbs.
 Buses are modern and reliable, providing a cost-effective way to get around.

 Nuuk's city center and Colonial Harbour are very pedestrian-friendly.
 Bicycle rentals are available during warmer months.

-Nuuk contains some dedicated cycling paths, even though they do not span the entire city.
+Nuuk contains some dedicated cycling paths, though they do not span the entire city.
 Cyclists share roads with cars.
 Safety generally is good due to low traffic volume.